 October 20-21, 2021 – Virtual Event

 Stay up to date on future events by subscribing to our newsletter

 Email us at firstname.lastname@example.org

-The University of Wisconsin Madison Institute for Clinical and Translational Research’s Dissemination and Implementation (D&I) Launchpad invites you to attend the 2021 D&I Short Course – Ready, $et, Sustain: Balancing Cost and Value Using Practical Implementation Methods!
+The University of Wisconsin Madison Institute for Clinical and Translational Research’s Dissemination and Implementation (D&I) Launchpad’s 2021 D&I Short Course – Ready, $et, Sustain: Balancing Cost and Value Using Practical Implementation Methods.

-This free 2-day Short Course features EPIS expert Greg Aarons and SIC and COINS expert Lisa Saldana as visiting faculty.
-They will lead workshop and panel sessions to elucidate how to weave and apply practical implementation methods to enhance readiness, implementation, and sustainment.
-They will also hold interactive small group sessions where they will provide insights on your projects.
-Start thinking about a project idea to submit when you register.
-We hope you will join us for this virtual professional development opportunity!
+This free 2-day Short Course featured EPIS expert Greg Aarons and SIC and COINS expert Lisa Saldana as visiting faculty.
+They will led workshop and panel sessions to elucidate how to weave and apply practical implementation methods to enhance readiness, implementation, and sustainment.
+They also held interactive small group sessions where they provided insights on your projects.

 2021 Visiting Faculty

 GREG AARONS, PhD